Game4Move78/vaultio/README.md

 vaultio --unofficial
 ```

 This will clone the repo and build it locally.
-(No pre-built binaries are currently provided.)
+Then it will show you a diff against the [official repo](https://github.com/bitwarden/clients) before prompting you to continue.

 ---